 All investment securities are considered trading.
 Included in investment gain are interest, dividends, realized gains and losses on investments, and changes in the value of investments carried at net asset value (NAV).
-Investment gain and the change in net unrealized gains (losses) on investments are included in the excess of revenue over expenses (expenses over revenue) unless a donor or law restricts the income or loss.
+Investment gain and the change in net unrealized gains on investments are included in the excess of revenue over expenses unless a donor or law restricts the income or loss.